dgraeber/seed-farmer/docs_v2/docs/guides/module-development.md

 ## Module README

-As part of the process to promote reusability and sharability of the modules, each module is required to have a README.md that talks directly to end users and describes:
+As part of the process to promote reusability of the modules, each module is required to have a README.md that talks directly to end users and describes:

 - The description of the module
 - The inputs - parameter names